scylladb/scylla-rust-driver/docs/source/load-balancing/default-policy.md

 # DefaultPolicy

 `DefaultPolicy` is the default load balancing policy in ScyllaDB Rust Driver.
-It can be configured to be datacenter-aware and token-aware.
-Datacenter failover for queries with non-local consistency mode is also supported.
+It can be configured to be datacenter-aware, rack-aware and token-aware.
+When the policy is datacenter-aware, you can configure whether to allow datacenter failover (sending query to a node from a remote datacenter).

 ## Creating a DefaultPolicy